-We report on the in situ polarized He neutron polarization analyzer developed for the time-of-flight Magnetism Reflectometer at the Spallation Neutron Source at Oak Ridge National Laboratory.
-Using the spin exchange optical pumping method, we achieved a He polarization of 76% $\pm$ 1% and maintained it for the entire three-day duration of the test experiment.
-Based on transmission measurements with unpolarized neutrons, we show that the average analyzing efficiency of the He system is 98% for the neutron wavelength band of 2-5 Å. Using a highly polarized incident neutron beam produced by a supermirror bender polarizer, we obtained a flipping ratio of >100 with a transmission of 25% for polarized neutrons, averaged over the wavelength band of 2-5 Å. After the cell was depolarized for transmission measurements, it was reproducibly polarized and this performance was maintained for three weeks.
+We report on the in situ polarized 3He neutron polarization analyzer developed for the time-of-flight Magnetism Reflectometer at the Spallation Neutron Source at Oak Ridge National Laboratory.
+Using the spin exchange optical pumping method, we achieved a 3 He polarization of $76\% \pm 1\%$ and maintained it for the entire three-day duration of the test experiment.
+Based on transmission measurements with unpolarized neutrons, we show that the average analyzing efficiency of the 3He system is 98% for the neutron wavelength band of 2-5 Å. Using a highly polarized incident neutron beam produced by a supermirror bender polarizer, we obtained a flipping ratio of >100 with a transmission of 25% for polarized neutrons, averaged over the wavelength band of 2-5 Å. After the cell was depolarized for transmission measurements, it was reproducibly polarized and this performance was maintained for three weeks.
 A high quality polarization analysis experiment was performed on a reference sample of Fe/Cr multilayer with strong spin-flip off-specular scattering.
-Using a combination of the polarization analysis of the two-dimensional maps of reflected, refracted, and off-specular scattered intensity above and below the horizon were obtained, simultaneously. [http://dx.doi.org/10.1063/1.4731261]
+Using a combination of the position sensitive detector, time-of-flight method, and the excellent parameters of the 3He cell, the polarization analysis of the two-dimensional maps of reflected, refracted, and off-specular scattered intensity above and below the horizon were obtained, simultaneously. [http://dx.doi.org/10.1063/1.4731261]